mokkabonna/vue-vuelidate-jsonschema/README.md

 ## Custom mount point

-By default the schemas are added to the root data/validation structure.
+By default the schemas are added to the **schema** property/validation structure.
 To attach them deeper down in the structure you can define a mount point:

 ```js
 export default {